Oryx vs Curve Dental:

 How Oryx handles this

-Oryx prioritizes rapid iteration based on customer feedback.
-Smaller usability improvements and workflow enhancements requested by practices are frequently included in regular weekly or bi-weekly releases, allowing teams to see practical improvements quickly.
+Oryx prioritizes rapid iteration based on customer feedback, shipping around 70 new features and enhancements per year.
+Minor usability improvements and workflow changes requested by practices are frequently included in regular weekly or bi-weekly releases, so teams see practical improvements quickly.

 How Curve Dental handles this